 WAC 392-172A-04010 Provision of services for parentally placed private school students eligible for special education.
-(1) In addition to the provisions addressed in this section, parents who have placed their children in private school are parents who have placed their children in private school are entitled to enroll their children part-time in their resident district for any course, activity or ancillary service, not provided by the private school under chapter 392-134 WAC and pursuant to WAC 392-172A-01135.
+(1) In addition to the provisions addressed in this section, parents who have placed their children in private school are entitled to enroll their children part-time in their resident district for any course, activity or ancillary service, not provided by the private school under chapter 392-134 WAC and pursuant to WAC 392-172A-01135.
 Parents who elect to enroll part-time in their resident district in order to receive special education and/or related services are served through an IEP and are counted for federal and state special education reimbursement.